fgl27/SmartTwitchTV/README.md

 smarttv-twitch
 ==============

-This is an app for Samsung SmartTV's designed to watch twitch.tv broadcasts.
+This is an application for Samsung SmartTV's designed to watch Twitch.tv broadcasts, A official Twitch.TV app is not availably for most TV, that is way this project exist.

 The application was tested on TV 4k and 1080p Samsung TV running Tizen 2.4, it full supports all series 6 or up TV 1080p to 4k models, some series 5 TV have support but not all, if yours Smart Hub menu is different from the one below yours TV is probably not supported as it doesn't run latest Tizen version.
 ![Live](https://bhb27.github.io/smarttv-twitch/screenshot/smarthub.jpeg)

-Full support for series 5 TV is under work, but there is a know bug from some TV FW running Tizen 2.3 that prevent the app from work, Samsung is revising the problems, once the support is available a new application will be made to support Series 5 TV, and the proper info will be noted ere.
+Full support for series 5 TV is under work, but there is a know bug from some TV FW running Tizen 2.3 that prevent the app from work, Samsung is revising the problems, once the support is available a new application will be made to support Series 5 TV, and the proper info will be noted here and on the release page.

 In doubt [open a issue](https://github.com/bhb27/smarttv-twitch/issues/new) inform yours TV model, computer OS and problem, if is a installation problem share the fail LOG

 ## [All Screen shots](https://github.com/bhb27/smarttv-twitch/tree/master/screenshot)